-Prerequisite: ENGL 1170/1171 or ENGL 1155 or
+Prerequisite: ENGL 1170/1171 or ENGL 1155 or permission of the instructor

 A study of lyric and narrative thinking via specific writing assignments in poetry, fiction, and/or nonfiction, in a workshop environment.
 Reading and written discussion of (and visits by) contemporary writers is central to the course, with peer-reviewed literary journals drawn on as texts and to establish standards.
 Limited enrolment.